📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 Merced College → UC Merced transfer bridge

-Adult education pipeline (Delhi, Livingston, Los Banos)
+Adult education pipeline (Delhi, Livingston, Los Banos, Atwater, Gustine)

-Paid apprenticeships in research labs
+Paid research apprenticeships

 Non-degree microcredentials

-Telepresence classrooms for rural towns
+Telepresence classrooms for rural towns (including Gustine & Dos Palos)

 2. Rural Research Applications